Living in Bangkok Book

-Let’s imagine you say, “Yes,” to a lucrative job offer abroad like what I did in October 2019.
+Let’s imagine you say yes to a lucrative job offer abroad like what I did in October 2019.
 You start 2020 in another country in a city with close to eleven million people.
-Your mind is going in different directions, trying to digest everything, and dealing with the outside noise congestion.
-Excitement, anxiety, stimulation, and maybe a certain amount of culture shock is also flowing.
-The language barrier is one of the many hurdles.
+Your mind is going in different directions, trying to digest everything and dealing with the outside noise congestion.
+Excitement, anxiety, stimulation, and maybe a certain amount of culture shock are also flowing.
+The language barrier is one of many hurdles.

 You’re living alone in Thailand.
 WFH has prevented you from establishing solid in-person connections with co-workers and foreigners.
 It’s tough not having a circle of friends and no support group of expats who speak English and live nearby to vent about how you’re really feeling.
 You don’t know the ins and out of your role either.

 Before your ninety-day evaluation at work, the company announces a round of layoffs.
 It’s also happening worldwide as new cases and deaths magnify due to COVID-19.
 People are filing for unemployment, losing their business, flocking to new companies, or doing a side hustle.
 At your work, during an all-staff meeting via Zoom, a senior leader states that another layoff might occur in July 2020.

 Wait, there’s more.
-You must take a fifteen percent pay cut and a fifty percent reduction for your employee allowance, which covers healthcare expenses.
-To add salt to the wound, the salary raises every six months, along with the year-end bonus is out of the equation this year.
+You must take a fifteen percent pay cut and a fifty percent reduction in your employee allowance, which covers healthcare expenses.
+To add salt to the wound, the promised salary raises every six months along with the year-end bonus are out of the equation this year.
 You’re sweating every day, not just from Thailand’s year-round tropical weather, but from the heat of too many changes happening at once.

 One month later, your job offer with a new company falls in between the cracks a few days before Santa Claus comes to town.
 Meanwhile, the coronavirus in the States, especially California, is out of control.
 Just when things seem to be going south, a gamechanger happens on Christmas Day that doesn’t result in returning home after a career disappointment.
 Sixty days later, the Christmas gift you wanted turns out to be another big life change.